Chocolate & Coconut Scottish Shortbread

 Bake The Shortbread

-- After the 5-7 minutes, transfer (very carefully) to a cooling rack by lifting the baking/parchment paper.
-Leave the biscuits to cool down completely.
+- After the 5-7 minutes, transfer (very carefully) to a cooling rack by lifting/sliding the baking/parchment paper & leave to cool completely.

 Decorating The Biscuits

-- Melt the chocolate.
-I use the microwave, break up the chocolate and microwave in 30 second bursts, with mixing in-between each burst.
-Never heat longer than 30 seconds at a time.
-Alternatively, melt the broken chocolate, in a bowl on top of a pan of barely simmering water (making sure the bowl does not touch the water in the pan).
+- Melt the chocolate in the microwave, by breaking up chocolate & microwave in 30 second bursts, mixing well in-between each burst.
+Never heat longer than 30 seconds or it can burn.
+Alternatively, melt the broken chocolate, in a bowl on top of a pan of barely simmering water.

 - Leave the melted chocolate to cool a few minutes, before dipping half of a biscuit into it.
-I preferred to dip and use a small spoon to coat the top half of the biscuit, and used the spoon to scrape the excess from the under side of the biscuit.
+Dip & use a small spoon to scrape the excess from the underside of the shortbread.

-- Immediately after, hold the dipped end of the biscuit, over the bowl of coconut, gently dip the end of the biscuit into the coconut.
-Then use your opposite hand or a small spoon to sprinkle more coconut on the rest of the wet chocolate.
-I just added to the top side of the biscuit.
+- Immediately hold the chocolate end of the biscuit, over the bowl of coconut, and gently dip down.
+Use your opposite hand or a small spoon to sprinkle more coconut on the wet chocolate till covered.

-- Enjoy with a cup of tea or coffee (or Whisky) & store leftovers in an airtight tin or container, where they will last at least a week.
+- Serve with a cup of tea or coffee & store in an airtight container (I recommend cake or cookie tins), and they will last up to 1 week.

 Notes